geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 **Qazalin** [00:54:47]
 It's replacing it exactly.
-It's basically referencing that shapetracker in the fixed ST or whatever the function was.
+It's basically referencing that ShapeTracker in the fixed ST or whatever the function was.
 If you were to get the function, it's like it has, I think, two simplifiers in it and it's like doing something weird.

 **Geohot** [00:55:06]